 Assisting Families, Refugees and Women Who Are Fleeing Violence

 Since 1982, the Red Door has provided emergency shelter and support for women who are fleeing violence at home, families who are evicted, refugees, or young mothers who may have nowhere to go.
 In the early 80's there was only one other shelter operating in Toronto.
 Responding to the growing need for shelter space for homeless families, the Red Door was opened in the basement of the WoodGreen United Church by a group of volunteers.
 We have now grown to be one of the largest family shelters in the city, providing shelter and support to over 350 families every year.

 Breaking the Cycle of Homelessness

 A dedicated and caring staff team addresses the particular needs of families in crisis.
 The services provided reduce the impact of homelessness by providing safe and supportive shelter to hundreds of families each year.
-We help keep families together by providing services for the whole family.
-We assist each family in establishing a stable life beyond the shelter.
+We help keep families together by providing services for the whole family, helping them to establish a stable life beyond the shelter.